royyandzakiy/royyandzakiy/README.md

 Embedded software engineer.
 C, modern C++ (17/23), Zephyr RTOS, ESP-IDF.

 I work close to the hardware, currently at LMesh IoT on medical and industrial devices, mostly Nordic and Espressif silicon with Zephyr and FreeRTOS.
-Before that I led firmware and AIoT engineering at eFishery, managing up to 30 engineers.
-B.S.
-Informatics, Institut Teknologi Bandung.
+Before that I managed AIoT engineering at eFishery, developing Fish Feeders, managing up to 30 engineers.

-Most of my work sits in two areas: making firmware testable before the hardware is available, and building toolchains and project structures that other engineers can pick up and run.
+My work sits alot in two areas: making firmware testable before the hardware is available, and building toolchains and project structures that other engineers can pick up and run.
 I am currently extending that into embedded Linux, working with Yocto and the kernel to user-space boundary.

 ---